-Computational Performance in Fintech Applications
+Computational Performance in Fintech Applications - BigDecimal, double and Decimal4j

 Many types of applications do not require high-performance computations because they simply perform very few or infrequent calculations.
 This also applies to many financial applications.
 However, there are financial applications, such as banking or insurance ones, that occasionally perform a significant number of computations.